FAQs

 What are dermal fillers?

 Hyaluronic acid dermal fillers are substances that are used in order to volumise and contour the face.
 Hyaluronic acid is a naturally occurring substance that is already found in the skin.
 It helps keep the skin plump and hydrated.
 HA fillers are typically soft and gel-like.
 Crosslinking is a process by which the molecule is manipulated by the manufacturer in order to produce fillers that differ slightly in their consistency and mechanical properties.
-These properties dictate their indication for treating an array of aesthetic concerns and areas of the face.
-Most fillers contain local anaesthetic which makes the treatment more comfortable.
+These properties determine their indication for treating an array of aesthetic concerns and areas of the face.
+Most HA fillers also contain a local anesthetic, enhancing comfort during the treatment.

 Which areas can be treated?